palasthotel/chiron/README.md

 # Chiron

 Chiron is the Teacher of Heros and Heroines.
 It's a PHP based multi-user, multi-sources, multi-output, multi-cms News-Reader and Cross-Site-Networking Tool.
-It currently provides one-code-base-fits-all Integration for Wordpress and Drupal.
+It currently provides one-code-base-fits-all Integration for Wordpress.
+Drupal will follow soon, hopefully.

 ## References